Top of the pageCheck Your Symptoms

 - There is one seizure in a 24-hour period.

-- The seizure lasted less than 15 minutes.
+- The seizure lasts less than 15 minutes.

-- The seizure affected the entire body, not just one side of the body.
+- The seizure affects the entire body, not just one side of the body.

 - The child is between 6 months and 5 years old.

-- The child does not have nervous system (neurological) problems.
+- The child doesn't have nervous system (neurological) problems.

 - The child has had fever seizures before.

 Fever seizures affect 2% to 5% of children.
 Children can have another seizure.
-The chance of another fever seizure varies with age, but about 30% to 50% will have another within a year of the first one.
-These seizures are not a form of epilepsy.
+The chance of another fever seizure varies with age.
+About 30% to 50% of children who have a fever seizure will have another within a year.
+These seizures aren't a form of epilepsy.

-A child who is having a seizure often loses consciousness and shakes, moving his or her arms and legs on both sides of the body.
-The child's eyes may roll back.
-The child may stop breathing for a few seconds and might also vomit, urinate, or pass stools.
-It is important to protect the child from injury during a seizure.
+Children who are having a seizure often lose consciousness and shake, moving their arms and legs on both sides of the body.
+Their eyes may roll back.
+They may stop breathing for a few seconds.
+They might also vomit, urinate, or pass stools.
+It's important to protect a child from injury during a seizure.